esa/nanosat-mo-framework/sdk/README.md

 ## Bugs Reporting
 Bug Reports can be submitted on: [Bug Reports]

-Or directly in the respective source code repository.

 ## License
 The NanoSat MO Framework is **licensed** under the **[European Space Agency Public License - v2.0]**.